IU Policies & Procedures

 Instead of USB flash drives, IU recommends using Box cloud storage.
-Box provides 100GB of no-cost storage space to every IU student, faculty or staff member, that is accessible from any web-enabled device.
+Box provides unlimited no-cost storage space to every IU student, faculty or staff member, that is accessible from any web-enabled device.
 It is secure and, best of all, you can’t accidentally leave it behind!

-To learn more about Box at IU, see this Knowledge Base article.
+To learn more about Box, see this Knowledge Base article, About Box at IU.

 If you have questions about a USB flash drive please contact the Support Center at 941-2447 or firstname.lastname@example.org.